AndreasKarageorgos/UnityHub-Ubuntu-Installer/README.md

-# UnityHub-Ubuntu-Installer

-With this script you can install the official UnityHub on your Ubuntu machine.

 ## Instructions on how to run the script using your terminal.

 * First make sure that you have git installed